Best of

 View on Instagram

-Once just a takeout counter with a handful of seats on Byng Avenue, Sang-Ji Fried Bao expanded to a larger space just up Yonge Street at the end of 2021.
+Once just a takeout counter with a handful of seats on Byng Avenue, Sang-Ji Fried Bao has moved to a larger space just up Yonge Street (near Finch) and expanded to a second location at Yonge and Bloor for downtown dwellers.
 Now, you can hunker down at a table while you wait for your piping-hot fried bao to cool.
+Bite a hole in it first, suck out the delicious, steaming broth and then dig in.
 You can get four of the crispy balls of heaven for under $10.
-Bite a hole in it first, suck out the delicious broth and then dig in.

 @sangjibaotoronto